Kiwi fruits are low in calories and contain lots of nutrients and fiber. But are they safe for dogs to eat? Read on to find out more.

 Kiwi isn’t toxic for dogs and is generally safe for them to eat in small amounts.
 In fact, kiwi fruit may offer certain health benefits.

+Kiwi contains a range of healthy properties that may be beneficial to dogs.
 Some examples of kiwi’s potential nutritional benefits include:

 Fruit is high in sugars, and veterinary nutritionists recommend that treats like this shouldn’t make up more than 10% of your dog’s daily diet.
 There also haven’t been any studies confirming whether the potential benefits of kiwi actually apply to dogs.